You may have to show documents that show where you lived during a certain time period to get Xfinity service when:

 Secondary document

-Secondary documents should be from a previous address to prove that you did not previously reside at the location in question.
+Secondary documents should be from a previous address to show you did not live at the address in question.

 - Auto loan or lease statement